-'''

-/

-This function fills the fields of the socket address structure

-Some of the come from the command line arguments passed by the user

-u_int16_t is used for representing the ethertype

-u int16 t is declared int /usr/include/x86 64-linux-gnu/sys/types.h

-with #include <sys/types.h>

 bel6 is defined in /usr/include/linux/types.h and is also used for

 representing ethernet's ethertype field

 /

-struct sockaddr ll fillSocketAddress(char ifName, u int16 t ethertype) {
+struct sockaddr_ll fillSocketAddress(char ifName, u_int16_t ethertype) {

 /

 sockaddr_ll has slightly different used when sending than are used when

 receiving.

-When sending, sockaddr_ll stores the Destination MAC and the
+When sending, sockaddr ll stores the Destination MAC and the

 multiplexing key (Ethertype) and the index of the interface to be used for

 actually transmitting the frame

-When receiving, sockaddr_ll stores the Source MAC address, the received
+When receiving, sockaddr ll stores the Source MAC address, the received

 Ethertype and the interface index the frame was received onto

 /

-struct sockaddr ll socketAddress;
+struct sockaddr_ll socketAddress;

 //т

-socketAddress.sll family = PF PACKET;
+socketAddress.sll_family = PF_PACKET;

 / Index of network interface /

 socketAddress.sll_ifindex = if_nametoindex(ifName);

 if (socketAddress.sll_ifindex == 0) {

 perror("Error indexing interface name");

 exit(-2);

 }

 / Address length/

-socketAddress.sll_halen = ETH_ALEN;
+socketAddress.sll halen = ETH ALEN;

 //Ethertype translated to Network Byte Order

-socketAddress.sll_protocol = htons(ethertype);
+socketAddress.sll protocol = htons(ethertype);

 //arp-related

-socketAddress.sll_hatype = 0;
+socketAddress.sll hatype = 0;

 //arp-related

-socketAddress.sll pkttype = 0;
+socketAddress.sll_pkttype = 0;

+'''

+'''

 return socketAddress;

 }

 void start(char ifName, char baseDataToClone, int baseDataSize, int payloadSize) {

 /

 Print the frame fields when program begins to run

 /

 printProgramLegend(baseDataToClone);

 /

 This struct stores basic Raw socket parameters such as:

 multiplexing key (Ethertype), Destination MAC, etc

 /

-'''
+struct sockaddr ll socketAddress = fillSocketAddress(ifName, (u short)

+ETHERTYPE_EXPERIMENTAL);

+setDestinationMAC(&(socketAddress.sll_addr[0]));

+/

+Create a socket with the following three actual parameter values:

+Arg 1: PF PACKET is the address family used by Ethernet/Datalink sockets in

+Linux

+Arg 2: SOCK DGRAM is the type of communication style to be used with this

+socket:

-''' struct sockaddr ll socketAddress = fillSocketAddress(ifName, (u short) ETHERTYPE EXPERIMENTAL); setDestinationMAC(&(socketAddress.sll_addr[0])); / Create a socket with the following three actual parameter values: Arg 1: PF_PACKET is the address family used by Ethernet/Datalink sockets in Linux Arg 2: SOCK DGRAM is the type of communication style to be used with this socket: - SOCK DGRAM means that the programmer is letting the building of the frame's header to the sockets layer (The service interface itself), i.e., the programmer is not building the header but is only the payload as we did above.
+- SOCK_DGRAM means that the programmer is letting the building of the

+frame's header to the sockets layer (The service interface itself), i.e., the programmer is not building the header but is only the payload as we did above.

-- The other option available for this argument is constant SOCK_RAW which means that the programmer is providing a full datalink header loaded value ETHERTYPE EXPERIMENTAL into the socket address created above, we use it again, for consistency (socketAddress.sll protocol)
+- The other option available for this argument is constant SOCK RAW which means that the programmer is providing a full datalink header Arg 3: Ethernet's multiplexing key (Ethertype); in this case we are using - ETHERTYPE EXPERIMENTAL (0x07ff) which is not reserved.
+Since we already loaded value ETHERTYPE EXPERIMENTAL into the socket address created above, we use it again, for consistency (socketAddress.sll_protocol)